Thursday, March 9, 2017

 • Introduction:

--The Roman Catholic Church (and Eastern Orthodox) use statues and icons as part of their worship.
-People who occupy objects for such purposes believe that they aid them in remembering God, Jesus, Mary, or other important figures in Christianity.
-The Catechism of the Roman Catholic Church says, "Christian veneration of images is not contrary to the first commandment which proscribes idols.
-Indeed, “the honor rendered to an image passes to its prototype,” and “whoever venerates an image venerates the person portrayed in it.”
-(Paragraph 2132)
+-The Catechism of the Roman Catholic Church says, "Christian veneration of images is not contrary to the first commandment which proscribes idols.
+Indeed, “the honor rendered to an image passes to its prototype,” and “whoever venerates an image venerates the person portrayed in it” (Paragraph 2132).
+Roman Catholics use statues and icons as part of their worship.

 -Advocates of using images in worship regularly bow down before statues, icons, and images of Christian figures, kissing at the feet of the statues, and praying to them.
-Some will even be rolling in front of statues, showering flowers on them, lighting candles before them, carrying statues in procession, and changing the clothing on them daily.
+Some even roll in front of statues, shower flowers on them, light candles before them, carry statues in procession, and change the clothing on them daily.
 In Roman Catholic churches, there are several paintings of Jesus, Mary, Peter, and canonized saints.
 There is an abundance of religious iconography.

 -"Owing to the influence of the Old Testament prohibition of images, Christian veneration of images developed only after the victory of the Church over paganism.
 The Synod of Elvira (about 306) still prohibited figurative representations in the houses of God (Can.
 36)."
 (Ludwig Ott, Fundamentals of Catholic Dogma, p.
 320)